http-404-usernotfound/SPPU_Comp-SE_Practicals/README.md

-Reference programs for practicals of first semester of second year computer engineering (SPPU).
+Reference programs for practicals of first and second semesters of second year computer engineering (SPPU).

 Author: Aman G.